 DHI GRAS developed and assisted South Asian Clinical Toxicology Research Collaboration (SACTRC) with a setup of a handheld-GIS based system to collect large scale health survey data in the field.
 The system was developed and implemented by local capacity building through workshops and training.

 Cambodia 2010 (2010)

-GRAS was selected to provide independent quality assurance and verification of the 2010 national forest cover assessment in Cambodia.
+DHI GRAS was selected to provide independent quality assurance and verification of the 2010 national forest cover assessment in Cambodia.

 Silkeborg Invasive species (2010)

-Detailed distribution maps of Giant Hogweed (Heracleum mantegazzianum) and Common Broom (Cytisus scoparius) are produced from Worldview-2 imagery in support of combating these invasive species in the municipality of Silkeborg, Denmark.
+Detailed distribution maps of Giant Hogweed (Heracleum mantegazzianum) and Common Broom (Cytisus scoparius) were produced from Worldview-2 imagery in support of combating these invasive species in the municipality of Silkeborg, Denmark.
 The project was carried out in association with NIRAS.

 SADC Regional Groundwater Vulnerability Mapping (2010 – 2011)

 With GEUS (Geological Survey of Denmark and Greenland) and CSIR ( Council for Scientific and Industrial Research , South Africa) , DHI GRAS developed a GIS-tool for integrated mapping and management of groundwater drought vulnerability and insecurity in the SADC ( South African Developing Countries) region.